Planning on staying in a hostel for the first time? Here are the hostel rules and etiquette you should know before you go.

-The first thing in your journey of testing out the hostel life is by choosing a hostel.
+The first thing in your journey of testing out the hostel life is to choose a hostel.
 One of the best websites for booking a hostel anywhere in the world is Hostelworld.
-You can also find some listed on Booking.com but I’d still emphasize using Hostelworld as its all about hostel seekers.
+You can also find some listed on Booking.com but I’d still emphasize using Hostelworld as it’s all about hostel seekers.

-There are so many factors that come into play when it comes to choosing a perfect hostel and before you lock in any particular place, these are some of the factors you should look at.
+There are so many factors that come into play when it comes to choosing the perfect hostel and before you lock in any particular place, below are some of the factors you should look at.

 What to expect while staying in a hostel for the first time

 Meeting new people and possibly make long life friends.